President: Anne Peterson, MD, MPH

 Secretary: Dennis Cherian, MHA, MS, BHMS

 Dennis Cherian, MHA, MS, BHMS is a physician with a keen interest and specialization in alternative systems of medicine; he also has graduate degrees in public health administration and psychological counseling.
-Most recently, Dennis was the Senior Director of New Program Development for Jhpiego.
+Dennis is currently the Associate Vice President/Senior Technical Director for Health and Nutrition at Corus International.
+Prior to that position, Dennis was the Senior Director of New Program Development for Jhpiego.
 Prior to that role, he was the Senior Director of Health for World Vision, Inc. and served in senior advisor roles with the New York State Department of Health, Division of Tuberculosis, Medical Care Development International and Plan International.
 He has extensive experience designing and implementing a range of innovative public health interventions to include child survival, tuberculosis/HIV, neglected tropical disease, health systems strengthening, community health, and digital technologies for health in Africa, Asia, Latin America and the Middle East.
 He has contributed to many publications and spoken at high level technical and policy forums.
 He also serves on the board of CORE Group.
 Previously, he served as an Advisory Member of Social Behavior Change for Faith-Based Organizations, the Country Task Force for mPowering Frontline Health Worker and the Global Digital Health Network.

 Treasurer: Rick Santos, MBA, MTS